 From the validation results, it can be concluded that the RADEC learning model can already be used in the learning process.
-This is

-3.58 and was categorized as 'valid'.
-This is based on the table of validity criteria that has been set in the method section and is in the score range of 2.6 \leq P \leq 3.5.
-Furthermore, the other three products fall into the 'very valid' category because they get an average score in the range of $3.6 \leq$ P \leq 4.0.
+This is based on the results of content validation involving experts and showing scores that fall into the 'valid' and 'very valid' categories.
+The model book got a cumulative average score of 3.58 and was categorized as 'valid'.
+This is based on the table of validity criteria that has been set in the method section and is in the score range of 2.6 $\leq P \leq 3.5$.
+Furthermore, the other three products fall into the 'very valid' category because they get an average score in the range of $3.6 \le P \le 4.0$.